Dimitri Petratos: Kelantan

 On 7 December 2012, Petratos made a goalscoring debut for Malaysian side Kelantan in a pre-season friendly against Perlis which ended 5–0.
-Petratos immediately had a very strong connection and passion with the fans and supporters and in the month of December 2012 continued his goal scoring form, scoring 4 goals in 4 games He then scored another 2 goals against Penang FA on 24 December to take his tally to 6 goals in 5 friendly games.
+Petratos immediately had a very strong connection and passion with the fans and supporters and in the month of December 2012 continued his goal scoring form, scoring four goals in four games He then scored another two goals against Penang FA on 24 December to take his tally to six goals in five friendly games.

 Foreign player restrictions in the Malaysian Super League meant Petratos played exclusively in the 2013 AFC Cup, where Kelantan were drawn in Group G along with Maziya S&RC, Ayeyawady United and SHB Đà Nẵng.
-He featured in all 7 matches for Kelantan in the competition, scoring 4 goals as they were knocked out by Kitchee SC at the quarter-final stage.
+He featured in all seven matches for Kelantan in the competition, scoring four goals as they were knocked out by Kitchee SC at the quarter-final stage.

 Brisbane Roar

 In June 2013, Petratos was signed by the Roar on a one-year deal, along with former Melbourne Victory defensive midfielder Diogo Ferreira.

-On 26 December 2013, Petratos scored his first career hattrick against his former club Sydney FC.
+On 26 December 2013, Petratos scored his first career hat trick against his former club Sydney FC.
 On 17 July, Petratos scored the opening goal against Premier League giants Liverpool.

 After a poor 2014–15 season, Petratos immediately made amends with a stellar 2015–16 'breakout' season.
 Petratos capped off a classic comeback victory for the Roar in Round 22 against the Western Sydney Wanderers, contributing a goal and an assist to Roar's 3–2 win.
 Petratos backed up his best career form with a goal of the season contender against Melbourne City, scoring on the half-volley from 35-metres out.
 He managed to feature in all of Brisbane's 29 games, finishing with a goal tally of 7 and an equally impressive 5 assists.